mcinteerj/rdbms-mdb-migration-workshop/guides/easy/charts/README.md

 * As you did in your aggregation pipeline query, you would need to use the ```$unwind``` and ```$mean``` operators
 * You can go to the 'Customize' tab to modify colours and add 'Data Value Labels'
 * Remember to enter a 'Title' and a short 'Description' to your Chart as well!
-* Once you're done, you can see a [Sample Result](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/Charts_Exercise1_Result.png) here.
-However, please note that there are many possible solutions to this exercise.

 ## Visualising the second Aggregation Exercise: Total Calls per Hour of the Day